-Los Angeles — Fifteen industry leaders were inducted into the Consumer Electronics Hall of Fame during its 14th annual awards ceremony, held here Tuesday night.
+LOS ANGELES — Fifteen industry leaders were inducted into the Consumer Electronics Hall of Fame during its 14th annual awards ceremony, held here, Tuesday, Oct.
+22.

 The Hall of Fame Awards ceremony was held in conjunction with the Consumer Electronics Association’s (CEA) Industry Forum earlier this week and included a special tribute to International CES founder Jack Wayman’s 50-year career at CEA and its predecessor organization.

-Manning Greenberg was one of the most significant trade journalists of his time while working at Home Furnishings Daily.
+Manning Greenberg was one of the most significant trade journalists of his time while working at Home Furnishings Daily from the 1950s to the 1990s.

-The highlight of the evening occurred when CEA honored Wayman with a video montage of Wayman’s career achievements brought attendees to a standing ovation.
-Wayman, a highly decorated World War II officer with two Purple Hearts, will soon receive the Légion d'Honneur from the French government.
+The highlight of the evening occurred when CEA honored Jack Wayman with a video montage of his career achievements, bringing attendees to a standing ovation.
+Wayman, a highly decorated World War II officer with two Purple Hearts, will soon receive the Légion d’Honneur from the French government.
 He also is an inaugural member of the 2000 class of the CE Hall of Fame.